This visa is issued for stays for NALCAP / auxiliares de conversación.

 4. Acceptance letter of the Comunidad Autónoma in Spain.
 The acceptance letter must indicate the amount of your monthly allowance and whether you are medically insured by your Comunidad Autónoma.
 If you are uninsured, you need to have a medical insurance covering your entire stay in Spain.

-6. Criminal record check certificate no more than five months before the application date (Legalized with the Hague Apostille Certification and translated into Spanish).
+7. Criminal Record Certificate no more than five months before the application date (Apostilled with the Hague Apostille Certification issued by Global Affairs Canada only and translated into Spanish).
+Documents issued by the Government of Canada.
+This includes federal agencies and bodies such as the Royal Canadian Mounted Police (RCMP) will be apostilled by Global Affairs Canada only.
+Criminal Record Certificates issued by the RCMP headquarters in Ottawa do not need to be notarized as long as they are signed by the Director General of the Canadian Criminal Real Time/Identification Services, and they contain the official RCMP dry seal.
 Applicants of legal age who apply for a visa for a stay of more than 180 days must submit the original and a copy of the criminal record check certificate(s) issued by their country or countries of residence for the past 5 years.
 It must be a negative criminal record issued by the RCMP containing fingerprints and photo of visa applicant.
 If in the last five years, you have resided in another country, a criminal record from the authorities of that country.

-7. Medical certificate.
-(Legalized with the Hague Apostille Certification and translated into Spanish).
-Applicants requiring a visa for a stay of more than 180 days must submit the original and a copy of a medical certificate accrediting that they do not suffer from any disease that could cause serious repercussions for public health pursuant to the 2005 International Health Regulations.
+8. Medical certificate.
+(Apostilled with the Hague Apostille Certification issued by Global Affairs or the Provincial Authorities and translated into Spanish).
+Applicants requiring a visa for a stay of more than 90 days must submit the original and a copy of a medical certificate accrediting that they do not suffer from any disease that could cause serious repercussions for public health pursuant to the 2005 International Health Regulations.
 The medical certificate must say: "This medical certificate confirms that Mr./ Ms. […...] does not suffer from any of the diseases that can have serious implications for public health in accordance with the provisions of the 2005 International Health Regulations”.

-9. Payment of the visa fee.
-CHECK THE VISA FEE HEREIt opens in new window.
+.
 We ONLY accept cash, money order or certified cheque payable to the Consulate General of Spain in Toronto.
-For nationals of Australia, Bangladesh, Canada, the United States of America and the United Kingdom different rates are applied for reasons of reciprocity.

 When necessary to assess the application, the Consular Office may request additional documents or data and may also ask the applicant to come in for a personal interview.